Glossary

 Updated February 28, 2026

-Pre-workout nutrition is about fueling your body strategically before exercise to maximize performance while avoiding digestive discomfort.
-The goal is to provide your muscles with readily available energy without causing stomach upset during your workout.
+Pre-workout nutrition fuels performance while avoiding digestive discomfort during training.
 For comprehensive guidance on optimizing your nutrition for fitness goals, see Fuel Your Body: Nutrition Tips for Fitness Goals.
+For optimal recovery after your session, see post-workout nutrition.

 Windows

-Time beforeWhat worksNotes
+Time beforeWhat worksWhy this window

 Readiness outcomes